Onyx-Protocol/Onyx/docs/1.2/core/reference/corectl.md

 Command `corectl` provides miscellaneous control functions for a Chain Core.

-The database connection can be configured using the DATABASE_URL environment variable; the default is to connect to the "core" database on localhost.

-The config commands initialize the schema if necessary.

 ## Installation

 `corectl` is included with the Mac desktop application and Docker images by